mvdamme/dining-table/README.md

 # dining-table
 [![Build Status](https://travis-ci.org/mvdamme/dining-table.png)](https://travis-ci.org/mvdamme/dining-table)

+dining-table allows you to write clean Ruby classes instead of messy view code to generate HTML tables.
+You can re-use the same classes to generate csv or xlsx output as well.

 dining-table was inspired by the (now unfortunately unmaintained) [table_cloth](https://github.com/bobbytables/table_cloth) gem.
-This gem is definitely not a drop-in replacement for [table-cloth](https://github.com/bobbytables/table_cloth), it aims to be less dependent on Rails
+This gem is definitely not a drop-in replacement for [table_cloth](https://github.com/bobbytables/table_cloth), it aims to be less dependent on Rails
-(no Rails required to use `dining-table`) and more flexible.
+(no Rails required to use `dining-table`, in fact it has no dependencies (except if you chose to generate xlsx output)) and more flexible.
-In addition, it not only supports HTML output but you can output tabular data in csv or xlsx formats as well.

 ## Installation